 Federal agencies

-In carrying out his functions and responsibilities under this chapter, the Secretary shall consult with, cooperate with, and, to the maximum extent practicable, coordinate his activities with other interested Federal agencies.
+In carrying out the functions and responsibilities under this chapter, the Secretary shall consult with, cooperate with, and, to the maximum extent practicable, coordinate activities with other interested Federal agencies.

 Adequate consideration of views of Federal agencies

-The Secretary shall not approve the management program submitted by a state pursuant to section 1455 of this title unless the views of Federal agencies principally affected by such program have been adequately considered.
+The Secretary shall not approve the management program submitted by a State pursuant to section 1455 of this title unless the views of Federal agencies principally affected by such program have been adequately considered.

 Consistency of Federal activities with State management programs; Presidential exemption; certification